yagasoft/DynamicsCrm-CodeGenerator/README.md

 ## Changes

+#### _v10.7.1 (2020-10-18)_
++ Added: CRM entity profiles clean-up
++ Improved: JSON size by removing even more redundant information
++ Fixed: changing contract settings that doesn't require a trip to CRM's servers is not reflected if cache-only is used
 #### _v10.6.4 (2020-10-14)_
 + Improved: sort profiles to aid in preventing source control merge conflicts in JSON
 + Fixed: [template] skip Guid.Empty-valued records when calling ProcessFetchXmlRelations